-Curcumin works by increasing levels of serotonin and dopamine.
-(6)
+One of the ways curcumin works is by increasing levels of serotonin and dopamine.

-Serotonin is the brain chemical responsible for happiness.
+Serotonin is a primary brain chemical associated with happiness.

-Dopamine is your “motivation molecule” and is also in charge of your pleasure-reward system.
+Dopamine is the body’s “motivation molecule” and also drives its pleasure-reward system.

-Saffron is well known as a rare, brilliant yellow culinary spice but is little known as a natural antidepressant.
+Saffron is well known as a rare, brilliant yellow culinary spice, but it is not generally known as a natural antidepressant.

 It’s critical that you take a standardized extract of Crocus sativus that comes from a reputable company.